 - a) release all equipment, clear forward the connection and send back the call-failure signal in the following cases: - on failure to receive a continuity signal before 10 to 15 seconds after receipt of the initial address message, or - on failure to meet the conditions for normal release as covered in § 4.8.1.3 above, before 20 to 30 seconds after sending the latest address message, or - b) send the call-failure signal on failure to receive a clear-forward signal for the incoming circuit before 4 to 15 seconds after sending an address-incomplete, congestion, call-failure, or confusion signal or a called-party's-line-condition signal indicating inability to complete the call.
-If a clear-forward signal is not received within a period of one minute after sending the call-failure signal, the repetition of the call-failure signal should be ceased, maintenance personnel should be alerted, the circuit should be removed from service and optionally blocked.
+If a clear-forward signal is not received within a period of one minute after sending the call-failure signal, the maintenance personnel shall be alerted and a reset-circuit signal sent.
+The reset-circuit signal shall be repeated at one minute intervals until either an acknowledgement is received or maintenance intervention occurs.
+If there is no provision for sending reset-circuit signals, call-failure signals shall be used instead.

-4.8.5.4 Blocking and unblocking sequences
+4.8.5.4 Failure in the blocking/unblocking sequences

-An international exchange shall repeat the blocking or unblocking signals before 4 to 15 seconds after sending the initial blocking or unblocking signal (see § 4.6.1 above for the blocking/unblocking sequence).
-If an acknowledgement signal is not received within a period of 1 minute after sending the initial blocking or unblocking signal, maintenance personnel should be alerted, the repetition of the blocking or unblocking signal should be ceased and the circuit taken out of service as appropriate.
+An international exchange shall repeat the blocking or unblocking signal on failure to receive an acknowledgement signal in response to either the blocking or unblocking signals before 4 to 15 seconds.
+(See § 4.6.1 above for the blocking/unblocking sequence).
+If an acknowledgement signal is not received within a period of 1 minute after sending the initial blocking or unblocking signal, maintenance personnel should be alerted, and optionally the blocking or unblocking signal sent and repeated at one minute intervals until either an acknowledgement is received or maintenance intervention occurs.